The TSP has five individual investment funds:

 The Small Capitalization Stock Index (S) Fund — The S Fund is invested in a stock index fund that tracks the Dow Jones U.S. Completion Total Stock Market (TSM) Index.
 This is a market index of small and medium-sized U.S. companies that are not included in the S&P 500 Index.
 It offers you the opportunity to earn potentially higher investment returns that are associated with “small cap” investments.
 The S Fund has greater volatility than the C Fund.

-International Stock Index Investment (I) Fund — The I Fund is invested in a stock index fund that tracks the Morgan Stanley Capital International EAFE (Europe, Australasia, Far East) Index.
+International Stock Index Investment (I) Fund — The I Fund is invested in a stock index fund that tracks the MSCI EAFE (Europe, Australasia, Far East) Index.
 This is a broad international market index, made up of primarily large companies in 22 developed countries.
 It gives you the opportunity to invest in international stock markets and to gain a global equity exposure in your portfolio.

 You'll find more detailed information about these five funds in the TSP Fund Information Sheets.